Skip to content

 Where tokenisation happens

-The gateway only sees the structure of a request:
+On the client-side ways the gateway only sees the structure of a request:

 {